 As on the left-hand side, you can also select which field to use as the external ID for each object.

 Some standard objects have specific requirements that make them hard to deploy (in particular, upsert doesn't work by default).
 These include User, UserRole, RecordType and Group.
 In these cases, Gearset will sometimes apply special handling to make sure that the deployment works correctly.
+These will show up as grayed out in this section.

 These records will be downloaded from both the source and target, and cross-referenced internally by Gearset (rather than by using Salesforce's external ID mechanism).